On the Artin formalism for triple product $p$-adic $L$-functions: Background and results

+Both authors thank the anonymous referee for numerous helpful comments and suggestions, which helped us improve our paper.
 KB thanks Daniel Disegni, Hang Xue and Wei Zhang for enlightening discussions and helpful exchanges on the status of the Gross--Kudla conjecture.
 He also thanks Henri Darmon for his encouragement.
 KB’s research in this publication was conducted with the financial support of Taighde \'{E}ireann -- Research Ireland under Grant number IRCLA/2023/849 (HighCritical).
 RS was supported by JSPS KAKENHI Grant Number 24K16886.